When and how to wash a baby

 As well as being crucial for cleanliness, bath-time can be incredibly bonding for both parent and baby.
 As babies need your undivided attention during this time, it’s a great opportunity to really drink them all in, not to mention being a nice way to wind down after a busy day and (for baby) before bedtime.

-And as they grow, playing with their rubber ducky and splashing around in bubbles becomes even more fun, and bath-time may well grow to be their (and your) favorite time of day.
+And as they grow, playing with their rubber ducky and splashing around in bubbles becomes even more fun, and bath-time may well grow to be their (and your) favourite time of day.